An Overview of the CCB

 - After July 2016, tax payers will no longer receive UCCB, CCTB or NCBS payments, except if they were owed amounts from previous years.

-The CCB is not taxable, so you do not need to include it on your tax return.
+- The Canada Child Benefit is not taxable, so you do not need to include it on your tax return.

 - Parents of children with disabilities (who are eligible for the disability amount) will continue to receive an additional benefit as long as the family net income falls within the limits.
-The Child Disability Benefit (CDB) begins to be scaled back at the $67,426 net income point (as of June 2019).
+The Child Disability Benefit (CDB) begins to be scaled back at the $68,708 family net income point for 2020.

-- For new parents who haven’t yet received any child benefits, the application process for the CCB is identical to the current CCTB process.
+- For new parents who haven’t yet received any child benefits, the application process for the CCB is described here.